-Fundhost Limited as Responsible Entity and MGIM Pty Ltd as Investment Manager are considered key management personnel.
+Fundhost Limited as Responsible Entity and Montgomery Investment Management Pty Ltd as Investment Manager are considered key management personnel.
 The Fund does not employ personnel in its own right.

-The Directors of Fundhost Limited, the Responsible Entity, during the year were:
+The Directors of Fundhost Limited, the Responsible Entity, during the period were: